 When withdrawing, a student should keep in mind that the requirements for Title IV federal financial aid program funds are separate from the college policy on institutional funds.
 A student withdrawing from the college during a term in which he or she is receiving a college-funded scholarship or grant may forfeit the scholarship or grant.
 Students withdrawing after the end of the college’s refund period are liable for all of their college charges even when their financial aid is decreased.

 In addition, students who do not successfully complete any coursework during a semester will be reviewed to determine whether or not they may have unofficially withdrawn during the course of the semester.
+Faculty report a last date of attendance for any student receiving a failing grade.
+That last date of attendance is determined by faculty for academically related activities.
+Academically related activities include physically attending a class, submitting an academic assignment, taking an exam, completing an interactive tutorial, participating in computer-assisted instruction, attending a study group assigned by the instructor, participating in an online discussion about academics, and initiating contact with a faculty member about academic subject matter in the course.
+That last date of attendance is used to calculate Title IV aid eligibility.
 If the Financial Aid Office cannot document a student’s attendance through 60% or more of the semester, a student is considered to have unofficially withdrawn and the student’s federal financial aid will be subject to the Return of Title IV Aid calculation described above.
 A student found to have unofficially withdrawn will have the calculation performed using the 50% point in the semester unless the last date of attendance can be documented.

 Additional information, worksheets, and examples of return of federal funds calculations can be obtained from the Financial Aid Office.

 Institutional Refund Policy